-CREST worked closely with CESG to develop the technical Cyber Essentials assessment framework for the Cyber Essentials scheme, based on the initial specification created by the ISF.
+CREST worked closely with CESG to develop the technical Cyber Essentials assessment framework for the Scheme.
+Using technical experts from its membership, an assessment framework was devised and optimised for the Cyber Essentials scheme.

 In order for the Cyber Essentials scheme to be successful and be adopted by industry, certification services must be procured from a trusted organisation utilising knowledgeable, skilled and competent individuals.
-There are appropriate codes of conduct in place that are tied to a complaints and arbitration process.
+These are known as Certifying Bodies and there are appropriate codes of conduct in place for CREST Certifying Bodies that are tied to a complaints and arbitration process.